loganmarchione/dccd/README.md

     Options:
-      -b <name>       Specify the remote branch to track (default: main) -d <path>       Specify the base directory of the git repository (required) -g              Graceful, only restart containers that will be recreated -h              Show this help message
+      -b <name>       Specify the remote branch to track (default: main) -d <path>       Specify the base directory of the git repository (required) -g              Graceful, only restart containers that will be recreated (optional) -h              Show this help message
-      -l <path>       Specify the path to the log file (default: /tmp/dccd.log) -p              Specify if you want to prune docker images (default: don't prune) -x <path>       Exclude directories matching the specified pattern (relative to the base directory)
+      -l <path>       Specify the path to the log file (default: /tmp/dccd.log) -o <options>    Additional options to pass directly to `docker compose...` (optional) -p              Specify if you want to prune docker images (default: don't prune) -x <path>       Exclude directories matching the specified pattern (optional - relative to the base directory)

-    Example: /path/to/dccd.sh -b master -d /path/to/git_repo -g -l /tmp/dccd.txt -p -x ignore_this_directory
+    Example: /path/to/dccd.sh -b master -d /path/to/git_repo -g -l /tmp/dccd.txt -o "--env-file /path/to/my.env" -p -x ignore_this_directory
 ```

 ## Alternatives